 Top 10 for Kids in 2014

-Madeline Daniels (Former Staff)Child Abuse & Neglect Child Rights Childcare Children of Immigrants Early Childhood Education Federal Budget Health Housing & Homelessness Juvenile Justice Nutrition Poverty & Family Economics Tax Policy
+Madeline Daniels (Former Staff)Child Abuse & Neglect Child Rights Children of Immigrants Early Childhood Education Federal Budget Health Housing & Homelessness Juvenile Justice Nutrition Poverty & Family Economics Tax Policy

 Over the last year, First Focus has been hard at work making children and families the priority in federal policy and budget decisions.
 Below is the list of our most popular resources for child advocates, policy makers, and the media in 2014.
 See the top 10 resources of our partners at First Focus Campaign for Children.

 1. Protecting Migrant Children Fleeing from Central America (Fact sheet): This fact sheet provides an overview of the unprecedented number children fleeing their home countries for the United States, the reasons for their mass migration, what happens to the children when they reach the border, efforts by our government to address the crisis, and our recommendations to ensure the safety and well-being of vulnerable children migrants.

 2. 1,200 Organizations’ Letter to Congress: Act Now to Fund CHIP (Letter): 1,200 leading national, state, tribal, and local organizations concerned about the health and well-being of America’s children and pregnant women, wrote to Congressional leaders urging them to take action to provide continued funding for the Children’s Health Insurance Program (CHIP)